 On my 20th birthday I got engaged.
 In today’s society, I wonder how I was so sure of a relationship to make a long-term commitment at twenty.
 Times were different and love dominated all feelings.
 A few months later, I graduated with a Bachelor of Arts.
 Getting a good job and, living my life with a handsome man would fulfill my life’s dream.

 By the time I turned 30, my husband and I had moved across the country to Montreal for graduate school.
 We both completed our first graduate degrees and moved a couple of times before settling into careers and our first suburban house.
 I had begun my career as a child and family therapist in a children’s mental health center.
 We traveled at whim, entertained frequently, and partied every weekend.
 It was a carefree time.

 Things changed again by the time I reached 40.
 We had a bright, talented six-year old son who kept us busy with Suzuki music lessons, soccer, and other sports.
 Parenthood brought more stability and responsibility.
 My husband undertook studies for a PhD and my career took off with progressive management positions.
 I wrote the GMAT exam and began part-time studies for a MBA while continuing at my job.

 At twenty, I never thought I would get this old.
 Sometimes, I look in the mirror and wonder whose reflection stares back.
 Gravity has taken its toll.
 I do think of my mortality.
-I face certain age-related issues as some aspects of aging have drawbacks.
-In a youth-oriented society, age stereotypes as expressed in a earlier post ‘Aging ‘Successfully’ lead many to make negative assumptions about me.
+I face certain age-related issues as some aspects of ageing have drawbacks.
+In a youth-oriented society, age stereotypes as expressed in an earlier post ‘Aging ‘Successfully’ , lead to many negative assumptions about me.